 ST MT LT 01 To protect the natural resources of the County - including water, air, soil and minerals No obvious effect.
-0 0 0 02 To avoid or reduce flood risk as a result of minerals and waste development corridors needs to protect and enhance ++ ++ ++ No similar requirement for National Forest.
+0 0 0 02 To avoid or reduce flood risk as a result of minerals and waste development Development in strategic river corridors needs to protect and enhance the function of floodplains. ++ ++ ++ No similar requirement for National Forest.
 The sequential test requires Local Plans to direct new development to flood zone 1 in the first instance.
-03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora ++ ++ ++ No similar requirement for National Forest.
+03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora Policy seeks protection of biodiversity in Charnwood Forest and Strategic River Corridors. ++ ++ ++ No similar requirement for National Forest.
 04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling No obvious effect.
 0 0 0 05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste No obvious effect.
 0 0 0 06 To conserve the quality of the countryside and landscape Policy seeks protection of landscape in Charnwood Forest and Strategic River Corridors. ++ ++ ++ No similar requirement for National Forest.

-1 ,

-07 To protect the Policy seeks protection of cultural and ++ ++ ++ No similar requirement for

-significance of heritage built heritage in Charnwood Forest.
-National Forest.

-assets of -

-archaeological, cultural

-and historic value

-08 To enhance Enhancement of biodiversity, ++ ++ ++

-biodiversity, natural landscape, heritage assets sought by

-resources, landscape or policy.

-the significance of

-heritage assets

-09 To protect people and No obvious effect.
-0 0 0

-local communities from

-the effects of minerals

-development and waste

-management

-10 To promote sustainable No obvious effect.
-0 0 0

-economic growth and

-employment

-Cumula tive Effect/Conclusion Policy has clear sustainability objective benefits on the protec ction and enhancement of biodiv versity, landscape and so on.

-Requirements for National Forest seem a lot less onerous than for the other two areas covered by the policy.
-Policy. ered by the policy.
-Potential

-cumulative effect from promoting further recreational activities in the National and Charnwood Forests through increasing

-pressures on biodiversity, and the highway network.

-· · · · · · · · · · · · · · · · · · ·
+07 To protect the significance of heritage assets of archaeological, cultural and historic value , , ++ ++ ++ No similar requirement for National Forest.
+08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets landscape, heritage assets sought by policy. ++ ++ ++ 09 To protect people and local communities from the effects of minerals development and waste management 0 0 0 10 To promote sustainable economic growth and employment No obvious effect.
+0 0 0 Cumula Cumulative Effect/Conclusion Policy has clear sustainability objective benefits on the protection and enhancement of biodiversity, landscape and so or Requirements for National Forest seem a lot less onerous than for the other two areas covered by the policy.
+Potential cumulative effect from promoting further recreational activities in the National and Charnwood Forests through increasing pressures on biodiversity, and the highway network.